ArmandPhilippot/wp-blank-theme/README.md

 4. Replace the `REDIRECTION_URL` value with your frontend URL.

-5. Finally activate the theme in the WordPress administration.
+5. Finally, activate the theme in the WordPress admin dashboard.

 ## Additional notes